edgecollective/edge-blog/co2/index.md

 | From Poppendieck [thread](https://twitter.com/Poppendieck/status/1366055136859070468?s=20)   |

-### Design considerations for CO2 Monitoring Devices and the 'tracer gas' method -- a case for 'open source'
+## Design considerations for CO2 Monitoring Devices and the 'tracer gas' method

 When using a CO2 monitor for the 'tracer gas' method outlined above, particular design considerations become salient:

-#### 1. Fast response time
+### 1. Fast response time

 ![](/img/co2/pcb_experiment.png)